 Grandpa MO Z5–I–5 2019

-Grandpa has three apple trees in his garden and a total of 39 apples on them.
-Apples grow on only eight branches: one apple tree bears two branches, two apple trees bear three branches each.
-There are different numbers of apples on different branches, but there is the same number of apples on each apple tree.
+Grandpa has three apple trees in his garden with a total of 39 apples on them.
+There are apples on only eight branches: one apple tree has two branches, and the other two apple trees have three branches each.
+Different branches bear different numbers of apples, but each apple tree bears the same total number of apples.

 How many apples could there be on each branch?